scheid/Swift-FHIR-eischeid/README.md

 FHIR Swift Classes
 ==================

+### TME: updating to work with swift 4. see tags 4.0.x

 These are [Swift][] classes representing data models of [🔥 FHIR][fhir] elements and resources, compatible with **iOS 8** and **OS X 10.9** and later.

 This work is [Apache licensed](LICENSE.txt).